 State law allows verbal contracts to be as enforceable as a written contract.
 If you don’t have a written contract, you can use the following evidence to prove you agreed to the work:

-If you believe your contractor strayed from the contract, schedule a free case assessment with Robinson & Henry, P.C. at the link or when you call 303-688-0944.
+If you believe your contractor strayed from the contract, schedule a case assessment with Robinson & Henry, P.C. at the link or when you call 303-688-0944.
 Our contract attorneys can help you figure out whether there is a breach.

 Are you concerned your construction contract is not adequate?
 Is the contract’s language difficult to understand?
 Our attorneys can assist you with that, too.
 They can review the contract to ensure it’s fair.
 If not, our lawyers may be able to help you renegotiate the terms.